Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

 Company deregistration Hong Kong is not the only method for bringing a company's operations to an end.

-Striking off is a statutory power usually exercised by the Registrar when the Registrar is satisfied that a Hong Kong company is no longer in operation or carrying on a business.
+Striking off is another method for dissolving a company provided in the Companies Ordinance but it differs from deregistration.
+It is a statutory power usually exercised by the Registrar when the Registrar is satisfied that a Hong Kong company is no longer in operation or carrying on a business.

 The Registrar can remove the name of the company from the register of companies, and the company stands dissolved once its name has been struck off the register.
+Deregistration, on the other hand, is fully voluntary as it is exercised by the members of the company.
+It is not imposed by statute.

 Need help with business registration?
 Register with Air Corporate today and get a free business kit!